 At all times it must be the minimal force necessary to prevent injury to another person.

-Incidents must be recorded and reported through CPOMS/ Note of Concern.
+Incidents must be recorded and reported through Sleuth/ Note of Concern.

-Staff that are likely to need to use physical intervention will be appropriately trained in Positive Handling techniques.
+Staff that are likely to need to use physical intervention are appropriately trained in Positive Handling techniques.